-God loves all, and His children in particular.
+God's love extends to everyone, and to His children in particular.
 His ear is ever open to the appeals of His people, those who have turned from the world and given themselves to Him.
 Out of this sacred relationship grows a respect and a reverence which is manifested every day and everywhere.
 As Christians we are members of the royal family, children of the heavenly King.
 Therefore, we should say no word, perform no act, that would bring dishonor upon "that worthy name by the which ye are called."
-In every phase of life we should "study carefully the divine-human character, and constantly inquire, "What would Jesus do were He in my place?"
-This should be the measurement of our duty" (The Ministry of Healing, p.
-491).
+In every phase of life we should "study carefully the divine-human character, and constantly inquire, 'What would Jesus do were He in my place?'
+This should be the measurement of our duty."-The Ministry of Healing, p.
+491.